mvoud/ProtogenOS/README.md

-# ProtogenOS - Coming Soon
+# ProtogenOS - Coming Soon (not ready for uploading to fursuits)

 ## 🚀 Features
 - **LED Matrix Face**: Displays animated expressions and customizable visuals.